Cross country road trip day 2: Deming, NM to Amarillo, TX

 It was also about this time that I started to get paranoid about something going wrong with the car.
 I was just starting to enter some really desolate country, and my mind couldn’t help but to wander and think about all the millions of mechanical and electrical parts doing their thing in this Corvette.

-If a critical system component quit on me now I’d be screwed.
+If a critical system component quit on me here I’d be screwed.
 I was traveling solo way out in the middle of nowhere, and the thought of waiting by the side of the road all day for a flat bed or tow truck to come and rescue me had me uneasy.
 But at least cell phone service was good.
 I had a full signal for the entire day.

 Route 70 New Mexico